 If you’re an International student, it is a Student Visa Requirement that you complete your course within your Confirmation of Enrolment (CoE) timeframe.
-This is usually a full-time course load (4 subjects per Semester), but you may do less if you take eligible summer or winter subjects that allow you to complete in the CoE timeframe.
+This is usually a full-time course load (4 subjects per Semester).

-Note though, if you take subjects in summer or winter you lose the right to work full time in those breaks.
-If you ever have any questions in relation to your student visa, study load, or work rights, contact International Student Services.
+If you have any questions in relation to your student visa, study load, or work rights, contact International Student Services for advice.

 There are a number of reasons you may want to take less than 4 subjects per semester.